t04glovern/aws-greener-grass/.blog/device-setup-raspberry-pi/README.md

-# Greener Grass - Device Setup - Raspberry Pi
+# Greengrass - Device Setup - Raspberry Pi

 For this deployment we'll be describing how to setup Greengrass Core on a Raspberry Pi.
 This post is an extension of a larger series called Greener Grass, and once these steps have been completed please refer back to that guide to continue your learning.